FAQs (Frequently

 ~

-Why does domestic violence
+Why does domestic violence happen?

-is the abuser's choice to act violently.
+choice to act violently.

 Back